Tine-m/docker-ci-intro/deck/DockerWebAppMySQLCompose.md

 This assumes you have installed Docker and Maven locally on your developer computer.

+Make a new clone of the previous Spring Boot Project.

 ### Learning outcome

 * Be able to build a Docker image